patriciabialek/Luksus/Luksus/README.txt

 Run project - Cannont open the index of the DB.

 2023-10-11 1346:
-Linked the DB to the Home page by chnaging the Layout file.
+Linked the DB to the Home page by changing the Layout file.
 Run project - no issues.

 2023-10-11 1422:
 Created the SeedData file in the Models folder and added perfume data.
-Updated the data validation in Perfume.cs filein the Models folder.
+Updated the data validation in Perfume.cs file in the Models folder.
 Updated the program.cs file to add the seed initializer.
 Run the program - seeded data did not show up.